nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1a1.
 BogoBogo notifies user that user can only sort by either name or count, not both.

       Use case ends.

+**UC06 - Help **

+**MSS**

+1. User requests to know what are the commands available to the user.
+2. BogoBogo shows the commands available to the user.

+   Use case ends.

+ **Extensions**

+* 1a.
+User specifies which command exactly he wants to know how to use.
+    * 1a1.
+BogoBogo notifies the user what that exact command does.

+      Use case ends.

 ### Non-Functional Requirements